s4ntafast/nocturne/README.md

 ```

 # Disclaimer
 First and foremost, this is mostly a POC project.
 Please don't expect it to be **too** stable.
-I will be progressively adding more features to this as time goes on.
+With that being said, I will be progressively adding more features/fixes to this as time goes on.